 Office hours are an opportunity for the student to meet with the professor to build a rapport that sometimes eludes the classroom environment.
-Please visit office hours to discuss classroom topics, assignments, sociology as a discipline, graduate school, and/or other appropriate items.
+Please visit office hours to discuss classroom topics, assignments, graduate school, and/or other appropriate items.
 Office hours are available by appointment.